 The numerous advantages of dental implants make them the preferred choice of dentists and patients, but are they suitable for you?
 The procedure has a 95% success rate, but it could still fail if you don’t have enough bone in your jaw or suffer from gum disease; these conditions won’t necessarily prevent you from getting implants, but they will add a few preparatory steps to the process.
 Also, you should bear in mind that the surgery will be different depending on how many teeth have been lost.

 You can lose a tooth at any time due to decay or an injury.
-Before it is removed or shortly after it is missing, it is recommended to have the area assessed to determine the optimal time for implant replacement.
+Before it is removed or shortly after it goes missing, it is recommended to have the area assessed to determine the optimal time for implant replacement.
 Once the implant surgery has been completed, a process called osseointegration takes place; this basically means that the bone heals around the implant and fuses with it, making it part of the body from that point forward.
 A customized crown is placed after osseointegration is complete, which usually takes 3 months.

 Do you have questions about the dental implant process?
 Our team at Pioneer Periodontics is happy to address your concerns and equip you with the information necessary to make the best decisions for your oral health.
 Below, we’ve compiled some of the most common questions that we get about dental implants in Lincoln, along with our answers.

 Many patients come to us wanting to restore their smile with dental implants, but they’re concerned about the procedure because they’ve never had an oral surgery before.
 Even though it may sound daunting, dental implant placement isn’t as painful as it may seem.
 Our periodontists will use a local anesthetic in the area that they’ll be treating before they begin the surgery, which will numb it completely, so you won’t feel an ounce of pain.
 Additionally, we offer sedation options to help even the most nervous or sensitive patients feel relaxed and at-ease while we rebuild their smile.